NVIDIA/NeMo-Curator/tutorials/synthetic-retrieval-evaluation-customization/README.md

 The pipeline can be run with datasets in either [SQuAD](https://huggingface.co/datasets/rajpurkar/squad) or rawdoc (only text and title) format.
 To test the pipeline, you can use the provided example data at ```sample_data_rawdoc.jsonl``` or ```sample_data_squad.json```.

 Navigate to the top level of this project directory and run the following command in your command line.
 It will take roughly 5-10 minutes.
-> Tip: If you see the following error message:  `ModuleNotFoundError: No module named 'nemo_retriever_sdg'` Try adding `PYTHONPATH=.` to your command.

 - `Rawdoc format`